 - Pros and Cons of Living in Uganda as an Expat

-- FAQ About Living in Uganda
+- FAQ

 Some Important Things to Know Before Moving to Uganda

-There are lots of kids in Uganda- Uganda has one of the youngest populations in the world.
+- There are lots of kids in Uganda- Uganda has one of the youngest populations in the world.
 Around 46% of the population or 21 million people are under 14 years old according to this interesting article.
-You will see children playing everywhere you go.
+You will see children everywhere you go.
 Kids are usually well-behaved.
 Once in a while, some kids will approach you to beg for money.
 They’re mostly harmless.
 You should keep an eye on your belongings when there are street kids around.

-Ugandans are soft-spoken people- When you first meet someone, they may speak very quietly.
+- Ugandans are soft-spoken people- When you first meet someone, they may speak very quietly.
 I often have to ask people to repeat themselves because I can’t hear them.
 This is common in restaurants when I’m speaking to the server or when I meet someone for the first time and ask them their name.
 Once people get to know you a bit, they open up.
 Of course, not all people are like this.
 There are plenty of loud, outgoing, and talkative Ugandans.
-Part of this may also be the language barrier.
+Part of this may be due to the language barrier.
 Some people may not feel comfortable speaking in English.

-Cost of Living in Uganda
+The Cost of Living in Uganda

 In the following sections, I’ll outline the cost of rent, food, transportation, and entertainment.
 All prices are listed in U.S. dollars.
 Currently, the exchange rate is about 1 USD for 3800 Ugandan shillings.